 Keep the waterers clean.
-Chickens will drink more if it’s clean (no duh, right?).
-But, it is A LOT easier said than done.
-But, still… here’re some tips:
+Chickens will drink more if it’s clean.
+It is A LOT easier said than done.
+Read through these tips to keep those chickens happy.

-- Keep the waterer up on a platform or block so the chickens don’t scratch debris (or poop) into it.
+- Elevate – Keep the waterer up on a platform or block, so the chickens don’t peck and scratch debris into it.

-- And, if you must, use hanging nipple waterers.
-It’s not a naturally drinking position, but I imagine that it’s better than nasty water.
+- Hang Above – Hanging nipple waterers are also an option.
+It’s not a natural drinking position, but I imagine that it’s better than nasty water.

-Vacuum sealed waterers are my favorite, but there are a number of options available including automatic watering systems, hangers, and even pans or troughs.
+- Use a Vacuum – Vacuum-sealed waterers are my favorite, but there are a number of options available including automatic watering systems, hangers, and even pans or troughs.

 In order for vacuum sealed waterers to function properly they need to be on level ground.

 I once grew a batch of 25 Black Australorps for meat consumption by free ranging them.
 I provided a ration of starter feed until they were eight weeks old, and then they were completely on their own.
-I was shocked when I went to the butchering table.
+When they went to the butchering table I was shocked.
 They weighed more and had a higher fat content than an identical grain-fed batch!

-Her food consumption could be broken down into three kinds of food: plants, seeds, and animal proteins (bugs, worms, small rodents).
+Their food consumption could be broken down into three kinds of food – plants, seeds, and animal proteins (bugs, worms, small rodents).
 Notice in all cases, all three food categories are live unprocessed feeds.

-Given the success of the free range model, it’s safe to say that we can start replacing commercial feed for more live feeds.
+Given the success of the free-range model, it’s safe to say that we can start replacing commercial feed with more live feeds.